How would you treat the uninvited guest?

 · Ever had a drunk in your home, uninvited and who won't stop talking too much?

-He helps himself to your cigarettes and slobbers all over the seat and talks with slurry words.
-It can be most frustrating to have people of this kind in your home.
+He helps himself to your cigarettes and slobbers over the seat and talks with slurry words.
+It can be most frustrating to have people of this type in your home.

 The kind of people you associate with also has a huge part in your life.